Two types of foods for social anxiety

 Psychological nutrition: There are two types of foods that can help treat social phobia

-- Social anxiety can greatly impact the lives of those affected as they tend to withdraw from social activities.
+- Social anxiety can have a significant impact on the lives of those affected as they tend to withdraw from social activities.

 - Social phobia is characterized by the fear of critical evaluation by others, even when such evaluation is not made, and involves irrationally exaggerated fears.